Email that paved my path

 Though the opportunity had me elated, a sense of nervousness crept inside me.
 I was asked to wait outside for the manager during which time I peered through the window to see people seriously staring into their monitors.
 During the interview though, I held my nerve.
 It got over in a few minutes but the result wasn't exciting.
-I was assigned a support team called CRLM (Customer relation some thing...) for Celcom project, one which I wasn't fond of since the beginning.
-I felt this could be a chance to subdue my discontent to the project.
-A month had passed since this decision and I realized that this assignment had only fortified my discontent to the project and made me understand that I don't belong here.
+I was assigned a support team called CRLM (Customer relation something...) for the Celcom project, one which I wasn't fond of since the beginning.
+I felt this could be a chance to subdue my discontent with the project.
+A month had passed since this decision and I realized that this assignment had only fortified my discontent with the project and made me understand that I don't belong here.

-My other friends were still on bench, some of them were volunteers for a TCS event called "Blitz".
-One of my roommate Mahesh Babu(Not the film hero 😉) was talking about a "long haired guy will jeans and shirt (he is the awesomest Krish Ashok, Head of the labs)" with a "cool mac book air" and "web 2.0 innovation labs".
+My other friends were still on the bench, some of them were volunteers for a TCS event called "Blitz".
+One of my roommates Mahesh Babu(Not the film hero ;)) was talking about a "long-haired guy will jeans and a shirt (he is the most awesome Krish Ashok, Head of the labs)" with a "cool mac book air" and "web 2.0 innovation labs".
 Then I started searching about web 2.0 Innovation labs on google ( Google everything you will find something).
-So the key words were
+So the keywords were